chandanhpcic/docs/source/development/examples/helloworld.rst

 Multi language / Translations
 -----------------------------

-OPNsense is available in may different languages like english, german or japanese.
+Reticen8 is available in may different languages like english, german or japanese.
 This works because we are using the gettext library which is available to all GUI components.
 While the XML based user interfaces are supporting it automatically, there may still the need to call it manually (buttons, tabs etc.).